grzegorzmazur/yacas/docs/reference_manual/io.rst

    .. seealso:: :func:`FromFile`, :func:`FromString`, :func:`LispRead`, :func:`ReadToken`, :func:`Write`

-.. function:: ToStdout() body
+.. function:: bodied ToStdout(body)

    select initial output stream for output

    :param body: expression to be evaluated

-   When using {ToString} or {ToFile}, it might happen that something needs to be  written to the standard default initial output (typically the screen). {ToStdout} can be used to select this stream.
+   When using :func:`ToString` or :func:`ToFile`, it might happen that something needs to be  written to the (initial) standard output (typically the screen).
+   :func:`ToStdout` can be used to select this stream.

 .. function:: ReadCmdLineString(prompt)